TheJanusStream/symbios-avatar/README.md

 [`bevy_symbios_avatar`] binds it to Bevy.

 One asset is shipped, and it is motion rather than geometry: `assets/clips.bin` holds twelve animations retargeted from a CC0 reference library.
-Every body is still generated.
+It is a development reference rather than a runtime motion source — runtime motion is procedural — and it is behind an off-by-default feature.
+Every body is generated.
 See [`docs/clips.md`](docs/clips.md) for which clip came from where.

 ```text
 Record   ──►  Skeleton  ──►  control cage  ──►  Catmull-Clark  ──►  render mesh